Antix-Development/atlasapp/README.md

 ### About

-> *NOTE: Currently does not run when built as an executable, working on that.

 AtlasApp is a basic texture packing application.

 Texture packs (or sprite sheets as they are also known) are most often used in 2D games, and are used for both convienience and performance.